soumanpaul/Video-streaming-web-app/README.md

 media streaming application, is the next pick.
 Inspired by features from Netflix and YouTube, this application will implement content uploading and viewing capabilities with a media content upload feature for content providers, and real-time content streaming for viewers

 ## Feature breakdown

-Sign up: Users can register by creating a new account using an email address
-User list: Any visitor can see the list of all registered users
-Authentication: Registered users can sign in and sign out Protected user profile: Only registered users can view individual user details after signing in
+* Sign up
+* User list
+* Authentication
+* Protected user profile
+* details after signing in
-Authorized user edit and delete: Only a registered and authenticated user can edit or remove their own user account details
+* Authorized user edit and delete
+* can edit or remove their own user account details

 ## User model
 The user model will define user details to be stored in the MongoDB database,